atharvanvaidya/notes/ctf/toolsDiscovered.md

 * peepdf - a tool which analysis the pdf for stenographic content or if any file is embedded within etc
 * pngcheck - checks a png for embedded files or anything
 * john the ripper - a fast password cracker for many files and hashes
-* Frackzip - a fast zip cracker, it allows both dictionary and bruteforce mode
 * Audacity - a free opensource audio editor
 * pdfcrack - a fast pdf cracker for pdf's with a password
 * jsteg - checks jpg and jpeg files for hidden content including lsb and msb
 * zsteg - same as jsteg but for png and bmp images
-* steghide, stegcracker, stegsolve, stegdetect, stegsnow, stegoveritas - extremely useful stenographic tools for basic forensics and covers most bases
+* steghide, stegcracker, stegdetect - extremely useful stenographic tools for basic forensics and covers most bases
+* stegsnow - Steganographic Tool for Whitespace steganography
+* stegsolve - Tool to perform AND,OR,XOR,ADD,SUBTRACT two images, extract LSB,MSB, etc operations on Images
 * Zbarimg - a qr scan and decode tool
 * hexeditor - A hex editor for the terminal Great Tool
 * ghex - A GUI hex editor